rubzk/rubzk/README.md

 # About me

-My name is Tomás Ertola, I majored in Business Management but I felt in love with data since I was first introduced to the industry.
-I've been working, studying, writting and competing.
+My name is Tomás Ertola, I majored in Business Management but I felt in love with data since I was first introduced to the industry and since then I've been working, studying, writting and competing.

 ## Personal Projects